GUI operations in Data Refinery

 You can manually apply the Convert column type operation to change the data type of a column at any point in the Data Refinery flow.
-You can create a new column to hold the result of this operation or you can overwrite the existing column values.
+You can create a new column to hold the result of this operation or you can overwrite the existing column.

 Tip: A column’s data type determines the operations you can perform.
 Changing the data type can affect which operations are relevant for that column.

 Filter rows by the selected columns.
 Keep rows with the selected column values; filter out all other rows.